I wonder when it came to an end.

 Whenever one of God’s children comes home, he celebrates.

 And we are all God’s children.
 We are all his creation.
 So no matter how far any of us strays from the path, he is just so happy you’re back.
 It’s like the story of the lost sheep.
 The shepherd doesn’t spend time nurturing the 99.
 They are happy and content and being well fed.
 They are safe because they have each other.
 So the shepherd goes after the 1 who is lost and astray and does everything he can to bring him home.
 God keeps reaching out to us through the people in our lives around us.
 Through your boyfriend or girlfriend who asks you to go to church.
 Through your grandmother who offers to say a prayer for you.
 Through that little flyer in the mail that says, “Come visit us!”
 God keep reaching out hoping one day you’ll respond.
 And he is patient.
 So patient he is willing to wait as long as it takes to bring people home.
 We read that in Peter’s second letter to the church where is responding to some people who are anxious for Jesus’ return as prophesied.
 And he tells them, “But do not forget this one thing, dear friends: With the Lord a day is like a thousand years, and a thousand years are like a day.
 9 The Lord is not slow in keeping his promise, as some understand slowness.
 Instead he is patient with you, not wanting anyone to perish, but everyone to come to repentance (2 Peter 3:8-9).”
 That’s how important you are to God.
 He’ll hold the bus just for you.
 He’ll keep the doors open on the train just for you.
 If you’ve ever been on a subway or rapid transit system, you know how important that is.
 You could be literally just a few seconds away from getting on board, but there is no mercy on the rapid transit system.
 Or if you’ve ever raced to the elevator and someone holds it open for you.
 You know they could have gone.
 It would have saved them some time.
 But instead they waited for you.
 So does God.
-Because it is more important to God to have you come home than it is to get there a little bit quicker.
+God is waiting for you.

 You are here reading this now.

 So obviously God is important to you.
 But how often during the week do we spend time with God?
 Most of us probably struggle with that to some extent.
 We are busy.
 Working, trying to pay the bills, running around with the kids.
 It probably feels like there is no time left for God in our busy, busy schedule.
 But what I’m saying is you should MAKE time for God.
 And not just because it will make God happy (because it will), but because we all need God more than we like to admit.
 That’s the flip side to the story.
 It’s more than “come back to God because it will make him happy.”
-It’s “come back to God because without him you’ll mess things up and pretty soon you’ll be wishing you had a pig trough to eat from.”
+It’s “come back to God because you need him more than you realize.”
 God gives us that peace that passes all understanding.
 God gives us the plug to fill the giant spiritual hole in our lives.
 All we need to do is come home to receive it.
 God shouldn’t be someone you “make time for.”
 God should be the one indispensible part of your life that you ALWAYS have time for.
 It’s everything else that needs to make room for God.

 We are a fridge family.